Having a successful vaginal birth after a C- Section is crucial. The joy of every mom who has walked this path is to have a successful birth story.

 Yes!

-I’m a firm believer in power of prayers, and I believe God is interested in everything about my life.
+I’m a firm believer in the power of prayer, and I believe God is interested in everything about my life.

-Believe that God will make everything to work for your good.
+Believe that God will make everything work for your good.

 I must emphasise, however, that a safe and successful delivery is one where you hold your baby in your arms.